 ― Titus Lucretius Carus, De Rerum Natura

 In late 15th century Venice, following a thwarted betrothal, a letter, containing a humanist belief on beauty and meant to manage selected would-be suitors, goes astray.
 The consequences are totally unexpected.
-Out of the violence of the Balkans and into the life of the reluctant but determined intended, Caterina, comes Rade, a lawless, fate-driven, charismatic Slav.
+Out of the violence of the Balkans and into the life of the reluctant but determined bride-to-be Caterina, comes Rade, a lawless, fate-driven, charismatic Slav.
 He attempts, through the deception of a lifelike mask meant to hide his scarred face, to enter Caterina's father's world of mercantile wealth.
 To protect Caterina, her father negotiates a lengthy agreement with Rade.
 The mask, meant to be a temporary ruse, becomes, of necessity, permanent.
-To further complicate the situation for the bride-to-be, a new love interest appears.
+To further complicate the situation for Caterina, a new love interest appears.
 In adventures ranging over the Adriatic Sea, from the Balkans to Fano to Venice, Rade is caught up in a competition of opposites.
 From fairs to shipwrecks, bull-baiting to rescues, noble house to villa in the Euganean hills, the time arrives when Rade is hopelessly entangled in her life.
 Desperate, he finds he can no longer continue the deception.
 In the throes of a desperation he has ceased to control, a choice must be made.

 Recipient of Chanticleer's 2017 CHATELAINE Grand Prize for Romantic and Women's Fiction (awarded 2018)